ChrisRowtcliff/Synergetic.API/README.md

 # Synergetic.API
 A .NET Core, Standard and Framework async implementation of the Synergetic API.
-The API has been developed against the API at Synergetic version 70.16.1
+The API has been developed against the API at Synergetic version 70.16.1.

+This is an unnoffical library.

 Synergetic API developer documentation can be found at https://developer.synergetic.net.au/